ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 can be handled more smoothly than with little or no preparation.
 The real challenge is in balancing these possibilities against the risks of poor forecasting and the potential for irresponsible collection, storage, and use of data.

+## Revision History

+**February 15 2024**
+This project was first submitted completion of Lighthouse Labs' Data Science program.
+The comments above on further development reflect the status of the work at that date.

+**February 26 2024**
+a) train_test_split_rows_reserved now used across notebooks to replace "one of" approaches.
+Standardization was the goal; not increased brevity of code.
+b) Attempts were made to pipeline the LSTM model development to correctly implement the scaler after the dataset is split into a training and a test set, but challenges around array dimensions - specifically what's required by the Tensorflow LSTM vs what the scaler can handle - are proving tricky to resolve.